How To Downsize for the RV Lifestyle

 Organization of storage of socks and panties in the drawer of the chest of drawers, cabinet.

-Organize only the essentials, donate or discard the rest.
+Organize only the essentials and donate or discard the rest.

 When it comes to the benefits of downsizing, many will be surprised to know how it ripples through their entire life.
 Downsizing benefits you in more ways than simply having less stuff.
 In fact, when people choose to downsize their way of living they often discover they’ve upgraded their lifestyle.